 Now that we’ve discussed a few of the advantages, let’s take a look at some virtual training platforms that are out there on the internet.

-Virtual Training Platform #1 – EdApp
+Best Virtual Training Software – EdApp

 EdApp is not only one of the best virtual training programs, it’s also free.
 With this app, you can author your own courses with their easy-to-use authoring app that produces gorgeous eLearning materials that work in any type of display.
 EdApp has all the features that you would expect from an eLearning tool, including videoconferencing, support for microlearning, assessments, and analytics.
 It also supports social learning through its Discussions feature, which is a big plus in the realm of virtual training.

 EdApp has some features that really make it stand out, though.
-For example, it’s Real Rewards feature allows course creators to easily award learners with gifts in the real world.
+For example, its Real Rewards feature allows course creators to easily award learners with gifts in the real world.
 You can reward your learners with vouchers for Uber Eats, the App Store, Amazon, or any other digital gift.
 It ties in easily with their gamified platform and its virtual currency.

 Check out EdApp for how you can turn your old corporate training program into an exciting virtual learning system.

 Another virtual training platform is Raven 360.
 This product separates itself from others by the amount of control you have over presenting content to individual learners.
 You also have the ability to create courses that you can charge learners for.
-That gives you the opportunity to get a revenue stream from your learning materials.
+That allows you to get a revenue stream from your learning materials.
 One issue with Raven 360 that people point out, though, is that the interface is a little clunky.

 Kajabi is another platform for virtual learning.
 It allows you to convert your own knowledge into courses that you can monetize in a variety of different ways.
 It handles all aspects of your business, such as having a website, marketing, and building a community.
 One issue that has been brought up, though, is that metrics could use improvement so that course builders can learn more about their audience.

-WizIQ is another virtual training platform that is available.
+WizIQ is another virtual classroom software that is available.
 It has a free trial so you can start testing it out right away.
 It offers support for many LMS essentials, including an online whiteboard, polls, quizzes, and a dashboard.
 It also works well on any platform.
 It has a few issues that users have complained about, though.
 One that is worth mentioning is the lack of support when issues arise.

 Vedamo is another virtual classroom platform for managing online classes.
 It focuses on online tutoring and uses a browser-based virtual classroom that doesn’t require any plug-ins.
 It has plenty of tools that come with it, such as an online whiteboard, breakout rooms, and screen sharing.
 Furthermore, it integrates well with Canvas, Google, and Moodle.
 One issue that has been pointed out, however, is that bugs often appear when new features are introduced.